gavinkendall/autoscreen/readme.txt

 You can use tags in the morning, afternoon, and evening fields of a "Time of Day" tag.
-For example, you could have %hour%, %minute%, and %second% tags in any of the fields if you need to customize your filename pattern even further!
+For example, you could have %hour%, %minute%, and %second% tags in any of the fields if you need to customize your filename pattern even further.
+A "Time of Day" tag can also be called by another "Time of Day" tag for creating an interesting chain of tags that respond to particular times of the day.
+For example, you can create a "Time of Day" tag which returns the value of %day% before midnight and %yesterday% after midnight and then create a second "Time of Day" tag that calls the first "Time of Day" tag between the hours of late evening and the early hours of the next morning.

 A special type of date/time format tag called a date/time format function tag (or just "date/time tag function") can be used to define a certain amount of time